jesusoterogomez/kraftedbyus/README.md

 ####Monitored code changes
 All code is being monitored by Gulp's `watch` task and will be reloaded in the browser automatically when a file within the project is edited locally.

-This task will generate a folder called `dist` where the compiled and optimized application is generated.

-## Copy to Production

-The `dist` folder contains all compiled code and images, and is ready to be served from a production server.
-Upload the contents of this folder to an accesible web directory using any deployment method of your choosing.